Qingbeixi/course_CV465/Environment.md

-the environment for computation is Python, you can use jupyter notebook to follow the task.
+The environment for computation is Python, you can use jupyter notebook to follow the task.